pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 :doc:`/guides/using-testpypi`.

 Now that you are registered, you can use :ref:`twine` to upload the distribution packages.
-You'll need to install twine:
+You'll need to install Twine:

 .. code-block:: bash

     python3 -m pip install --user --upgrade twine

-Once install, run twine to upload all of the archives under :file:`dist`:
+Once installed, run Twine to upload all of the archives under :file:`dist`:

 .. code-block:: bash